 What Is a Forest For?
 Introducing the Boreal Forest.
 The boreal forest is the largest, most northern forest in the world… and 29% of it is right here in Canada!
 This introduction to the boreal biome will help kids understand why forests matter.
 We’ll explore biodiversity with a look at the animals – both iconic and obscure! – who call the boreal forest home.
 Using a movement activity, we’ll then discuss photosynthesis and how it helps forests prevent climate change.
 This program runs approximately 30 minutes, leaving plenty of time to answer students’ questions.

-Grades K-3: Laura and the Locusts In 1875, a swarm of Rocky Mountain locusts destroyed Laura Ingalls Wilder’s family farm.
-This presentation integrates Laura’s descriptions of the swarm (On the Banks of Plum Creek) with the newest scientific information on Locust Migration.
-Prepare to be fascinated and creeped out all at once!
+Laura and the Locusts.
+In 1875, a swarm of Rocky Mountain locusts destroyed Laura Ingalls Wilder’s family farm.
+This presentation integrates Laura’s descriptions of the swarm (from On the Banks of Plum Creek) with the newest scientific information on Locust Migration.
+It’s creepy, crawly fun!

 Fur and Feathers and Frogs, Oh My!
 Amazing Animals of the Boreal Forest.
 Who calls the boreal forest home?
 Moose and loons and beavers are both iconic and familiar; tanukis and teals and star-nosed moles, not so much!
 After a brief introduction to the boreal forest, kids will be asked to brainstorm a list of boreal species.
 We’ll take a few moments to learn about some of the biome’s more unusual occupants, through a reading from The Boreal Forest that brings these species to vivid life.
 From the reading, kids will identify three common adaptations for surviving boreal winters, with examples of animals that use each one.
 We’ll then discuss two extreme winter adaptations before ending with plenty of time for questions.